 Just like Shopee, the largest online shopping and selling platform in Southeast Asia offers a wide range of Korean skincare brands, ranging from the most popular ones at lower prices, and indie ones which are hard to find in Singapore!

-If you order from local sellers, you can expect to receive your purchases within 5 business days, while orders from international sellers can take between 5 to 20 business days after you receive Lazada’s shipping notification.
+If you order from local sellers, you can expect to receive your purchases within five business days, while orders from international sellers can take between five to 20 business days after you receive Lazada’s shipping notification.

 Visit Lazada’s website here.